charmed-kubernetes/kubernetes-docs/pages/k8s/overview.md

 platform that is open, extensible, and secure.
 </p>
 <p>
-For more information on the features and benefits of **CDK**, including details on the <a href="https://www.ubuntu.com/kubernetes/managed">
+    For more information on the features and benefits of <strong>CDK</strong>, including details on the <a href="https://www.ubuntu.com/kubernetes/managed">
 <strong>Managed Kubernetes</strong></a>
  service, please see